 Who Was Frank Sinatra?

-Born in Hoboken, New Jersey, on December 12, 1915, Frank Sinatra rose to fame singing big band numbers.
-In the '40s and '50s, he had a dazzling array of hit songs and albums and went on to appear in dozens of films, winning a supporting actor Oscar for From Here to Eternity.
+Singer and actor Frank Sinatra rose to fame singing big band numbers.
+In the 1940s and 1950s, he had a dazzling array of hit songs and albums and went on to appear in dozens of films, winning a supporting actor Oscar for his role in From Here to Eternity.
 He left behind a massive catalog of work that includes iconic tunes like "Love and Marriage," "Strangers in the Night," "My Way" and "New York, New York."
-He died on May 14, 1998 in Los Angeles, California.
+He died on May 14, 1998, in Los Angeles, California.

 Early Life and Career